 Situated at an elevation of 11,998 ft., the isolated location tucked deep in the Suru Valley is a little place called Rangdum.
 Located midway between Kargil and Padum, the area is about 100 KMs from Kargil.
 The difficulties on the road are more than made up by the views here.
 There is a JKTDC bungalow here, where you can easily stay and make the most of your time in this stunning wonder!

 Reach Kargil the next day.
 I have covered the Rangdum to Kargil part extensively.
-However, just to give you a brief, the road will mostly keep you company with Suru River – a tributary of Indus River, fed by the Panzella glacier.
-The road towards Kargil from Rangdum is decent, but I truly say this – that every corner of Suru Valley is worthy of exploring.
+However, just to give you a brief, the road will mostly keep you company with the Suru River – a tributary of the Indus River, fed by the Panzella glacier.
+The road towards Kargil from Rangdum is decent, but I truly say – that every corner of Suru Valley is worth exploring.
 So, I write this “getting to a destination” post with a heavy heart.